 Can You Use Hairspray to Preserve Your Drawings?

-This not a clever hack.
-Do Not Use Hairspray.
+This is not a clever hack.
+Do Not Use Hair spray.

-For one thing, branded hairspray is not much cheaper than fixative and they add conditioners, scent, and oils.
+For one thing, branded hairspray is not much cheaper than fixative, plus they add conditioners, scents, and oils.
 Add to that, the design of the nozzle may not deliver a fine, even mist.
 Why take the risk?

 If the hairspray ingredients list oils such as silicone, dimethicone, vitamin A or E, or chemicals ending in “glycol,” don’t use them.

-I’m a creature of habit and use Winsor and Newton fixative.
-As I mentioned before, I only use fixative to lightly bind a layer of pastel before applying more pastel on top.
+I’m a creature of habit and use Winsor and Newton’s fixative.
+As I mentioned before, I only use a fixative spray to lightly bind a layer of pastel before applying subsequent layers of pastel on top.

-I won’t lie and tell you that I have tested and compared all the brands out there, I haven’t.
-I chose Winsor and Newton because it was easily available where I live and I got used to the high degree of darkening and adapted to it.
+I won’t lie and tell you that I have tested and compared all the brands out there, because I haven’t.
+I chose Winsor and Newton because it was easily available where I live and I got used to the high degree of darkening and adapted my techniques to it.

-I did experiment with using a bottle of fixative with a diffuser.
+I did an experiment once using a bottle of fixative with a spray diffuser.
 I won’t do that again, blotches everywhere.
 The only fixative I’m keen to try, in the future, is one called Spectrafix.
+It gets good reviews.

 I’m interested because it doesn’t alter the tone as much as other sprays.
 It’s only made of casein, water, and alcohol, so it’s non-toxic, safe to use indoors, and doesn’t PONG!

-If I have a reservation, it’s only because it is a pump action spray.
-That would be a positive thing normally but in this case I don’t know if it delivers the spray evenly.
+If I have a reservation, it’s only because it’s a pump-action spray.
+That would be a positive thing normally, but in this case, I don’t know if it delivers the spray evenly.
 Only one way to find out.